GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 #### Proper Hierarchy

 The hierarchy of composites should be broken down to the smallest procedural modification of an object.
-Let’s use the example of vases and cabinets:
+Let's use the example of vases and cabinets:

 1. **Create composites for each small procedural modification of an object:**